lachlanjm/Space-Industry/source/README.md

 ## General

+### Core Principles
+* Be simple
+* Be concise
+* Be descriptive
+* Maintain modulairty and scope as best as possible
+* Reuse don't redefine, i.e. add functions not definitions
+* Adhere to a common standard, unless the above principes are compromised.

 ### File structure
 For each file, they are sorted by what they each represent.
 Each group of files is sorted into differents categories; i.e. "Markets", "Production", "Transport", etc.